aminnoura/factorypal/README.md

 # FactoryPal Assignment
 This is an assignment for job application in [FactoryPal](https://factorypal.com/)

+## Download the Android app
+Go to [Github activity page](https://github.com/aminnoura/factorypal/actions) and then find the latest release.
+The release automatically build by every push into master branch.

 ## What is it all about...
 This is to display some charts based on the received data from backend (which is node.js here and work with graphQL).